gracelang/language/spec.md

 construction).
 A new declaration in the current object can override a declaration from a parent.

-The argument of an `inherit` or `use` clause is restricted to be a [Manifest Expression](Manifest Expressions) that creates a new object, such as a request on a class or trait.
+The request of an `inherit` or `use` clause is restricted to be a [Manifest Expression](Manifest Expressions) that creates a new object, such as a request on a class or trait.
-The argument cannot refer to `self`, implicitly or explicitly.
+This mens that the  request  cannot depend on a `self`, implicitly or
+explicitly: programs cannot inherit (or use) any trait or class that can potentially be overridden.
 The object reused by a `use` clause must be a trait object.
+The arguments to this request need not themselves be manifest.

 If it is necessary to access an overridden attribute, the overridden attribute of the parent can be given an additional name by attaching